SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 Use of archive and delivery commands requires access to a [private configuration repository](https://github.com/SRGSSR/pillarbox-apple-configuration).
 This repository is transparently pulled before the commands are executed (provided the continuous integration server has access to it).

+## Workflow

+Our current workflow is based on pull requests and [merge queues](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue), which TeamCity is able to automatically monitor with dedicated build features and triggers.

+When a non-draft pull request is created or updated TeamCity triggers various status checks required for the pull request to be queued for merging.
+Pull request detection is performed using a dedicated build feature and results are posted to the GitHub pull request.

+Once all status checks are successful and the pull request reviewed it can be added to the merge queue.
+GitHub then automatically creates a temporary branch which is detected by a TeamCity branch trigger so that the status checks are automatically performed with the most recent changes from `main`.
+Once all status checks pass the pull request is merged automatically.

+## GitHub configuration

+To support our worflow GitHub `main` branch protection settings must be configured as follows:

+1. Enable _Require a pull request before merging_ and _Require approvals_ with 1 approval.
+2. Enable _Require status checks to pass before merging_, _Require branches to be up to date before merging_ and the following required status checks:
+  - Demo Archiving iOS (Apple)
+  - Demo Archiving tvOS (Apple)
+  - Documentation (Apple)
+  - Quality (Apple)
+  - Tests iOS (Apple)
+  - Tests tvOS (Apple)
+3. Enable _Require conversation resolution before merging_.
+4. Enable _Require signed commits_.
+5. Enable _Require linear history_.
+6. Enable _Require linear history_ with _Squash and merge_ as method and _Only merge non-failing pull requests_.
+7. Enable _Do not allow bypassing the above settings_.

+In the general project settings:

+1. Disable _Allow merge commits_.
+2. Disable _Allow rebase merging_.
+3. Enable _Allow squash merging_ with _Default to pull request title_.
+4. Enable _Always suggest updating pull request branches_.
+5. Enable _Allow auto-merge_.
+6. Enable _Automatically delete head branches_.

 ## Continuous integration user

-Our current workflow is based on pull requests, which TeamCity is able to automatically monitor with a dedicated [build feature](https://www.youtube.com/watch?v=4yFck9PvXI4).
-When a pull request is created TeamCity can automatically trigger various status checks required for the pull request to be merged.
-After being merged to the main branch nightly builds are delivered for tests.

 Proper integration with GitHub requires the use of a dedicated continuous integration user (a bot) with write access to the repository.
 We already have a dedicated [RTS devops](https://github.com/rts-devops) user, we therefore only need a few additional configuration steps: